afollestad/material-dialogs/README.md

         .onNeutral(dialog -> {})
         .onAny(dialog -> {});
 ```

-Both forms of callbacks may be defined, in which case both will be called when applicable.
-The `ButtonCallback` methods will be called before the `SingleButtonCallback` methods.

 If `autoDismiss` is turned off, then you must manually dismiss the dialog in these callbacks.
 Auto dismiss is on by default.